geracia2/Space_Invaders/README.md

 - Change the number of rows.
 - Change the speed of the game.
 - Combine the previous three controls and produce a preset of _three difficulties._
+- **Stretch Features**
-- **Stretch**: Power up items that change the ship's attack pattern.
+- Power up items that change the ship's attack pattern.
+- Add Sprites.
+- Add Audio.

 Sprits will change when interacting with certain items.